jpiercedev/forge-journal/SMART_IMPORT_USER_GUIDE.md

 ### Accessing Smart Import

 1. Navigate to `/admin/smart-import` in your browser
-2. Enter your Sanity API token when prompted
+2. The system will automatically authenticate with Supabase
-3. Click "Access Smart Import" to begin
+3. Start importing content immediately

-### Getting Your Sanity API Token
+### Authentication

 1. Go to [manage.sanity.io](https://manage.sanity.io)
 2. Select your Forge Journal project